Top of the page

 Your doctor can prescribe medicines that can help ease your symptoms.
 Your doctor can also help you learn to manage your energy.
 This can help you be as active as possible without overdoing it and causing your symptoms to get worse.

 Another name for this condition is systemic exertion intolerance disease (SEID).

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/patientEd
+Go to https://www.healthwise.net/patientEd

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.